Zihan-Wang/IMUsimulation/README.md

 # IMUsimulation
-+ This is a wrapped sim platform based on openvins.
++ This is a sim platform based on OpenVINS.
 For more information, please see https://github.com/rpng/open_vins.

 ## Dependency
 - openCV